 Even if the date could be reconciled, the details of his reign don’t really fit too well.
 Queen Hatshepsut ruled Egypt after the death of her husband, Tuthmose II.
 Her step-son, Thutmose III was her co-regent for some time, and took the throne on her death.
 At some point in his rule, he seems to have ordered her name to be purged from all her monuments.
 Despite the apparent acrimony between them, Hatshepsut was a powerful and able ruler, and Tuthmosis inherited a prosperous nation from her.
 He became famous as a strong warrior-pharaoh who plundered the very area that the Israelites were fleeing to.

-However, there is some limited classical support lining Tuthmosis and Moses.
+There is some limited classical support linking Tuthmosis and Moses.
 According to Josephus, Moses was his general in a campaign against the Ethiopians.
 It is argued by some that Tuthmose took the credit for these victories.
 However, this is not historically accurate.
-Tuthmose takes credit for his extensive campaigns in Asia (including Megiddio, Kadesh and Gaza).
+Tuthmose takes credit for his extensive campaigns in Asia (including Megiddio, Kadesh, and Gaza).
 Moses apparently returned from the military campaign, took an Ethiopian wife, and then demanded that his people be freed.

 The route chosen by the escaping Israelites, from Piramesse to Tjeku (biblical Succoth: Exodus 12:37) and eastwards, was precisely the same that was used by two escaping slaves of the late 13th century BC, during the reign of Seti II as reported in Papyrus Anastasi V.